View All News

 Christine Gordillo

-Congratulations to Harding sixth-grader Adeline Chalker on being selected as a middle school finalist for the annual Maltz Museum of Jewish History's Stop the Hate Youth Speak Out essay contest.
-Essay winners will be announced April 3.
+Congratulations to Harding sixth-grader Adeline Chalker on winning the top prize for sixth grade in the annual Maltz Museum of Jewish History's Stop the Hate Youth Speak Out essay contest!
+Adeline earned $400 for her winning piece.
 Stop the Hate also includes a Youth Sing Out songwriting contest, and Harding's sixth-grade morning class choir earned runner-up with their song "Listen to Our Words".
 This year, 4,419 students from more than 160 Northeast Ohio schools participated in the Stop the Hate contest and workshops.
+Click on Read More to read Adeline's winning essay.

 - Lakewood City School District